 - Severe injury affecting the spine

-While some of these conditions can be common, such as a herniated disc and spinal stenosis, when left untreated these conditions can worsen.
+Many of these conditions can be common, such as a herniated disc and spinal stenosis, but when left untreated, these conditions can worsen.
 As a condition worsens, there is a possibility that the impacted nerve will become more compressed and lead to the development of cauda equina.
 You will be able to differentiate common back pain from cauda equina by looking for specific symptoms of the latter condition.

 Symptoms of cauda equina

 Symptoms of cauda equina differ from the standard back pain symptoms due to severity and additionally impacted areas of the body, such as the pelvic organs.
 The most common symptoms of cauda equina include: